Warning Signs for Child Abuse & Neglect

 - Allowed to play in dangerous environments, doesn’t have a curfew or bedtime

-If you suspect that a child has been abused in any of the ways discussed above, there are several ways you can help.
-Although child abuse and neglect may be a particularly overwhelming subject to talk about, your help can make a huge difference in the life of an abused child.
+Look out for these physical indicators, behavioral indicators, and maltreatment examples.
+If you suspect that a young child in your community has been abused in any of the ways discussed above, there are several ways you can help.
+Although child abuse and neglect may be a particularly overwhelming subject to talk about, your help can make a huge difference in an abused child’s life.
 Whether you notice the warning signs for child abuse on your own or a child comes to you for help, it’s important to be calm, reassuring and supportive.
-As difficult as it may be for you to talk about, remember that it is also very difficult for the child.
+As difficult as it may be for you to talk about, remember that it is also very challenging for the child, too.

 Talking to an abused child:

 - Remain calm.
-If a child detects that you are shocked or disgusted about the situation, the child may be afraid to confide in you.
-Although it may be hard, it’s important to be as comforting as you can.
+If a young child detects that you are shocked or disgusted about the situation, the child may be afraid to confide in you.
+Although it may be hard, it’s essential to be as comforting as you can.

 - Let them know they are not to blame.
 The child needs to be reassured that they didn’t do anything wrong, and are not at fault for the abuse they have suffered.

 - Don’t interrogate.
 Be mindful not to ask too many questions or speak to the child in a harsh or demanding tone.
-Let them explain things in their own words, and respond conversationally rather than with a list of questions.
+Regardless of the child’s age, let them explain things in their own words, and respond conversationally rather than with a list of questions.

 To report Child Abuse in Los Angeles, CA, please contact DCFS Child Protection Hotline 24 hour a day, 7 days a week.